AbhiMayadam/Waifu2x-Usage/index.md

 ![TM](https://i.imgur.com/3ejEpOM.png)
 3. Select GPU 0 or GPU 1 if your system has 2 GPUs to get the full names of both.
 ![TM](https://i.imgur.com/hrrGuSN.png)
-4. If the GPU brand is AMD or Intel, you need to use Waifu2x-ncnn-vulkan 4a.
+4. If the GPU brand is AMD or Intel, you need to use Waifu2x-ncnn-vulkan.
+Older intel iGPUs don't support Vulkan.
+If the model code is 4 digits, such as HD Graphics 5500, it will not support Vulkan on Windows.
+3 Digit model codes such as HD 520 and later will support Vulkan.
+Xe graphics supports Vulkan.
+4a.
 If you have a Nvidia GPU, look at the Dedicated GPU Memory Entry.
-If it says 2 GB or less like here, use Waifu2x-ncnn-vulkan, if it is greater than 2 GB, use Waifu2x-caffe.
+If it says 2 GB or less like here, use Waifu2x-Ncnn-Vulkan, if it is greater than 2 GB, use Waifu2x-caffe.

 ![TM](https://i.imgur.com/Wbdm50B.png)